hassaanQadir/chargemaster/README.md

 main.py has the functionality to download and parse a list containing all of California's chargemasters but for now I've manually uploaded five.

 main.py takes the CPT code and seraches for every chargemaster that contains that procedure.
 Each observation that matches is put into one dataframe that is ranked by price low-to-high.
-That dataframe is served as an html table.
+That dataframe is served as an html table on a different page.